cozy/cozy-client/docs/getting-started.md

 - `sortBy` sorts the documents by their `updatedAt` metadata in descending order
 - `limitBy` limits the number of results to 20

-By default all fields in the `where()` are automatically indexed.
+By default, all fields in the `where()` are automatically indexed.
 You can turn off this behavior by specifying explicitly the list of fields to be indexed in `indexFields()`.